 We’ve literally gotten closer to the earth here – bending down into it, spending so much time outdoors with the air kissing our bodies, in all kinds of weather.

 Now in its tenth successful year, the Adamah Fellowship is a three-month leadership training program for young adults in their 20s that integrates organic farming, sustainable living, Jewish learning, community building and contemplative spiritual practice.
-Learn more or Apply here for the 2014 spring, summer, or fall fellowship.
+Learn more or apply here for the 2015 spring, summer, or fall fellowship.

 Want to get in touch?
 We’d love to hear from you!

 Dr. Shamu Sadeh, Director of Adamah Falls Village, CT | 860.824.3003 x1 | email@example.com Sarah Chandler, Director of Earth Based Spiritual Practice Falls Village, CT | 860.824.3003 x4 | firstname.lastname@example.org Janna Berger, Field Manager Falls Village, CT | 860.824.3003 x5 | email@example.com Arthur Schwab, Director of Value Added Products Falls Village, CT |860.824.3016 | firstname.lastname@example.org Chef Adam SaNogueira, Director of Food Services Falls Village, CT | 860.824.3003 x2 | email@example.com Market Inquiries firstname.lastname@example.org Pickle Club Inquiries email@example.com